2021 Dali earthquake

-On May 21, 2021, a 6.1 magnitude earthquake strucked the Dali City, Yunnan, China, at a depth of 10.0 km.
+On May 21, 2021, a 6.1 magnitude earthquake struck the Dali City, Yunnan, China, at a depth of 10.0 km.
 Three people died during the quake, while another 32 were injured.
 The earthquake was referred by the Chinese media as the 5.21 earthquake or 2021 Yangbi earthquake.

 Tectonic setting

 Yunnan lies at the southeastern boundary of the Tibetan Plateau where strike-slip faults accommodate crustal rotation resulting from deformation caused by the ongoing collision between the Indian Plate and the Eurasian Plate which formed the Himalayas and the Tibetan Plateau.
 The presence of active faults make the region prone to moderate to large earthquakes.
 Major events in Yunnan Province have occurred in 1833, 1974, 1976, 1988 and 2014.
 The nearest active faults in Dali City are the Xiaojiang Fault and Red River Fault.
 The Red River Fault caused two deadly earthquakes in 1925 near Dali and another in 1970 in Tonghai county.